VargaJoe/sensenet-index-tools/ENHANCED_ITEM_DETECTION.md

 ### 1. ID-Based Search (Primary)

 - **VersionId Search**: First attempts to find the content by its specific VersionId, which is the most precise identifier
-- **NodeId Search**: If the version isn't found, falls back to finding any version of the content by NodeId, with full document validation
+- **Id Search**: If the version isn't found, falls back to finding any version of the content by Id, with full document validation

 ### 2. Path-Based Search